|

 Prometheus Overture and Pastoral Symphony, and after the break

-Concerto No. 2 in B flat Major.
-Another memorable concert with
+No. 2 in B flat Major.
+Another memorable concert with George

-the program: Paul Ben Haim's 'Dance and Invocation',
+Paul Ben Haim's 'Dance and Invocation', Brahms's Double Concerto

-Dvorak's 3rd (7th) Symphony.
-Singer conducted works of many
+after the intermission Dvorak's 3rd (7th) Symphony.
+Singer conducted

-Israeli composers.
-Especially known are the performances of
+works of many Israeli composers.
+Especially known are the performances

-the music of Arthur Gelbun (on texts by Leah Goldberg)
+of the music of Arthur Gelbun (on texts by Leah Goldberg) with

 |